mozilla/ichnaea/docs/api/geolocate.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 As mentioned in the specific fields, our API has a couple of extensions.

+* The entire Bluetooth section is a custom addition.

 * Cell entries allow to specify the `radioType` per cell network
   instead of globally.
 This allows for example doing queries with data